 Self-Examination List some of the negative facial or verbal reactions you use with your spouse.
 ACTION PLANT Write a prayer requesting God's grace to faithfully ask forgiveness when you fail in this area.
 DIG DEEPER List our responsibilities concerning love.
 A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 (John 13:34) But above all these things put on love, which is the bond of perfection.
-(Colossians 3:14) But, speaking the truth in love, may grow up in all things into Him who is the head-Christ.
+(Colossians 3:14) But, speaking the truth in love, may grow up in all things into Him who is the head- Christ.
 (Ephesians 4:15)

-bove all things have fervent love for or ude of sins."
-(1 Peter 4:8) ne another, for "love will cover a multit
+above all things have fervent lov itude of sins."
+(1 Peter 4:8) ve for one another, for "love will cover a